Upper White River CWMA

 - Wild chervil

-During the field season the CWMA Coordinator conducts inventories of road and trails within the Upper White River watershed boundaries to identify and map non-native invasive plant infestations.
+From 2012 – 2022, a seasonal CWMA Coordinator conducted inventories of road and trails within the Upper White River watershed boundaries to identify and map non-native invasive plant infestations.
 Several species of concern are well-established in the Upper White River watershed, including wild chervil and Japanese knotweed.
-So while the inventory identifies and maps all infestations, the primary management strategy is “early-detection, rapid-response” – identifying and removing small infestations that are not yet widespread in the watershed.
+So while the inventory identifies and maps all infestations, the primary management strategy is “early-detection, rapid-response” (EDRR) – identifying and removing small infestations that are not yet widespread in the watershed.

 For more information